 Clearly, a secure online booking system is required to help mitigate the uncertainty that surrounds buying and booking online in this day and age.
 But how does BookingLive’s online booking software ensure a secure booking system, and do customers really care about security as much as we believe?

 Shockingly, 91% of us perceive public WiFi as unsecure, and yet 89% of us still use it anyway.
 Free public WiFi has gone from something that few of us connect to, to an essential part of our everyday lives.

 So, when things go wrong, who do people blame?
-Themselves, the WiFi provider and where they booked from.
+Themselves, the WiFi provider, and where they booked from.
 It’s an unfortunate fact, but often customers just don’t understand how payment security works.
-In BookingLive’s secure booking software we don’t keep any form of card details, instead of passing off secure payment gateways like SagePay and PayPal, amongst others.
+In BookingLive’s secure booking software we don’t keep any form of card details, instead passing off secure payment gateways like SagePay and PayPal, amongst others.

 That generalised lack of understanding can lead to a deluge of social media complaints and a swift blow to the public perception of your business.
 In more serious cases, threats of legal action and loss of business can occur for something which, essentially, wasn’t your fault.

 By offering secure bookings, your business gains instant credibility and trustworthiness, as well as safeguarding your reputation.
 As a business, those are three things that money simply can’t buy, especially if you’re based exclusively online.
 It can take years to build up a reputation, only to potentially see it destroyed by a booking platform that wasn’t secure.
 So the last thing you would want is to have that destroyed by not having a secure booking system.